Deltares/SFINCS/docs/parameters.rst

 	  :required:		no
 	  :format:		bin
 	sbgfile = sfincs.sbg
 	  :description:		File containing subgrid tables, only needed by SFINCS if you want to run your model in the subgrid mode.
-Netcdf file input option available from SFINCS 2024.01 release onwards as in Van Ormondt et al. 2024, binary file option still possible for backwards compatability.
+Recommended netcdf file input option available from SFINCS 2024.01 release onwards as in Van Ormondt et al. 2024, binary file option still possible for backwards compatability.
 	  :units:		-
 	  :required:		Only for running SFINCS in subgrid mode
 	  :format:		new is netcdf, old is binary